Read about lecanemab, the medicine that's been newly approved by the FDA for the treatment of Alzheimer's disease.Learn more

 Brain Health Research Programs

-Clinical trials and research are the key for advancing medial knowledge and patient care.
-They provide hope through offering testing of new drugs, new surgical techniques or other treatments before they are available.
+Clinical trials and research are the key to advancing medical knowledge and patient care.
+They provide hope by testing new drugs, new surgical techniques or other treatments before they are available.

 For Medical Professionals